mayuki/Chell/README.md

 foreach (var arg in Arguments) { /* ... */ }
 ```
 #### `CurrentDirectory`, `ExecutableDirectory`, `ExecutableName`, `ExecutablePath`
-Get the current directory and application directory/name/path.
+Gets the current directory and the application directory or name or path.

 ```csharp
 // C:\> cd C:\Users\Alice